bpalomino5/RealTech-Inc/README.md

 What Got Done:

  - Brandon: Worked on wep-app front-end / Worked on connecting front-end with back-end
- - Chris: Worked on web-app front-end
+ - Chris: Worked on web-app front-end / Worked with ReactJS
  - Kenneth: Worked database
  - Dongri: Worked on database
  - Daniel: Worked on database / Worked on Express back-end